MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 docs/         # Further documentation for the module if needed
 ```

 Notice, that the common `provider.tf` is missing.
 The provider is needed for initializing the module.
-However, the purpose of the module is to make it reusable and composable with different provider version.
+However, the purpose of the module is to make it reusable and composable with different provider versions.
 We are going to cover how to use and test a module using a generic `provider.tf` later.

 ## Usage of a Terraform module